 same hospitals, and are taught by the same faculty.
 This program is a

 competitive and academically challenging year, rich in core rotations and

 electives.
 It is flexible enough to allow you to individualize your first year

 of residency and offers a foundation on which to build your career.
 We emphasize

 Call on all core rotations is one in four and you are guaranteed one day off in seven during call rotations.
 There is no call on your elective rotations.
-You are allowed four weeks of paid vacation during your preliminary year and will have the same benefit package as all of the other Residency Programs
+You are allowed four weeks of paid vacation during your preliminary year (taken during electives) and will have the same benefit package as all of the other Residency Programs

 Residents rotate through the same hospitals as the Internal Medicine residents.
 The first year of all of the Medicine Programs has the same unique experiences, including opportunities in scholarly activities, Personal and Professional Development, and the Clinical Skills Program.
 Please refer to our Program Highlights section.